BurntLog/UOS---Cyber-Bootcamp---Project-1/README.md

 Only the Jump Box Provisioner machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- Personal IP Address
+- Personal/Public IP Address

 Machines within the network can only be accessed by the Jump Box Provisioner.
-- _Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- _Which machine did you allow to access your ELK VM?_
+  - The Jump Box Provisioner (IP: 10.0.0.7) vis ssh (Port 22).
+- _What was its IP address?_
+  - The Public IP of the host machine can access the ELK VM.

 A summary of the access policies in place can be found in the table below.